-There is hardly any chance to miss the sight of the free shipping offer which means the chances of shopping cart abandonment is far lesser.
+There is hardly any chance to miss the sight of the free shipping offer which means the chances of eCommerce cart abandonment is far lesser.

 On Cart & Checkout page

-If you are wondering how to reduce checkout abandonment , then include the message in the cart and checkout page too.
-Look at this shopping cart page from Amazon.
+If you are wondering how to reduce checkout abandonment, then include the message in the cart and checkout page too.
+Look at this online shopping cart abandonment page from Amazon.

 Exit intent popup